 - Sales Lift of Pricing, Discounts, and Annual Specials

-Final Thoughts on Distributed Brand Equity Measurement: Think Qualitatively and Quantitatively
+Final Thoughts on Measuring Brand Equity: Think Qualitatively and Quantitatively

 Measuring brand equity is certainly complex and involves many variables, but it’s wholly possible.
 For brand managers to truly understand the value of their brand-building activities, understanding brand equity from the perspective of both local marketers and customers is crucial.
 The “full story” of your brand’s value lies in thinking qualitatively and quantitatively about customers and local marketers.

 There are aspects of brand equity that can be measured quantitatively, such as average transaction value or your stores' sales performance.
 Others require more qualitative methods of measurement, such as evaluating your franchisees' knowledge of the brand mission.
 At the intersection of these two methods of measurement, you’re best able to capture true brand equity.
 Use this knowledge to build your brand’s value among all of your stakeholders.